lamhq/tech-notes/frontend/reactjs/1-code-design-process.md

 ```

-## Step 3: Find the minimal but complete representation of UI state
+## 3: Find the minimal but complete representation of UI state

 Figure out the absolute minimal representation of the state your application needs and compute everything else on-demand.